zaczzy/zaczzy.github.io/README.md

 All of this inflictions are caused by my immune system, which is going bananas in my body, attacking my skin and glands.
 But with treatments, exercise and a hopeful attitude, I don’t think anything can stop me.
 Everyone has their struggles, I believe.
 Mine is nothing special.
 But I believe that mine lead to my personal growth.
 So yeah, that's why my graduate GPA is what it is.
 I don't know what this story is trying to tell.</sup></sub>

 TL,DR: I had an unfortunate, regretable, devastating D grade, in computer security when my life was at its worst.
-But I believe it did't change who I am.
+But I believe it didn't change who I am.

 ### My inspirations
 1. My dearest friends and family.
 Isaac, my friend and mentor from DSL.
 Prof. Boon Thau Loo.
 My friends from grace covenant church.
 And all people that showed incredible kindness in my life.